 The 7 Step Plan to To Maximize Your Startup eLearning Strategy

-Therefore, we've created this Seven Step Plan to Effective eLearning and whether you use it to create your first strategy, or you use it as a way of analysing the different stages of your existing strategy, we hope that you will agree that these seven steps form the foundation for every single effective eLearning program which does generate a worthwhile return.
+Therefore, we've created this Seven Step Plan to Effective eLearning and whether you use it to create your first strategy, or you use it as a way of analysing the different stages of your existing strategy, we hope that you will agree that these seven steps lead the essential road to success.

 1. Set realistic goals

 Consider what you really want to achieve through eLearning.
-What are you trying to convey with the course?
-Inform?
-Educate?
 Educators call this backward design.
 You begin by determining the essential skills learners need and design learning targets and activities based on those goals.
 Embarking on eLearning efforts without understanding your end goal sets you up for failure.
-If your courses don’t have a purpose, then you’re wasting your money and efforts!
-Decide what you're going to accomplish and how you're going to get there and write that information down.

 2. Understand your learner

-When you know your learners, their nerepeds and their concerns, you make your courses learner driven, which creates successful learning environments.
-Learners who feel their needs aren't being met, rarely invest themselves in the process and your investment fails from the outset.
-The best way to avoid this is through careful market research at the beginning of the project.
-So, start to get to know your learners and what they need and expect from the eLearning experience.
-Then, tailor content to fit both the knowledge students have, and the knowledge they seek in a course. eLearning programs should focus at all moment on the learner and what they need to do with all of the information.
+When you know your learners, their needs and their concerns, you make your eLearning learner driven, which creates successful learning environments.
+Learners who feel their needs aren't being met rarely invest themselves in the process and your investment fails from the outset.
+Get to know your learners and what they need and expect from the eLearning experience.

 3. Create engaging and quality content.

 This flows naturally from setting realistic goals and understanding your learner.
 The insights you learn from these two steps will form the basis for your content and help you strategize how to engage learners in your eLearning courses.
-Quality trumps quantity any day.
-You can only maximize what you are creating that is good and relevant to your audience.
-You must get in their head, know their objectives, what keeps them up at night and how you can help them solve problems.
-If you know why they should give a rip about what’s in your course then it should be fairly easy to create eLearning courses that will help them solve problems in their daily work.
 You can never go wrong by investing in learners and their needs.

 4. Develop a clear communication plan.